zonneplan/KiBot/README.md

 ![Python application](https://github.com/INTI-CMNB/kiplot/workflows/Python%20application/badge.svg) [![Coverage Status](https://coveralls.io/repos/github/INTI-CMNB/kiplot/badge.svg?branch=master)](https://coveralls.io/github/INTI-CMNB/kiplot?branch=master)

-KiPlot is a program which helps you to plot your KiCad PCBs to output formats easily, repeatable, and most of all, scriptably.
+KiPlot is a program which helps you to generate the fabrication and documentation files for your KiCad projects easily, repeatable, and most of all, scriptably.
 This means you can use a Makefile to export your KiCad PCBs just as needed.

 For example, it's common that you might want for each board rev:

 * Check ERC/DRC one last time (using [KiCad Automation Scripts](https://github.com/INTI-CMNB/kicad-automation-scripts/))
 * Gerbers, drills and drill maps for a fab in their favourite format
-* Fab docs for the assembler
+* Fab docs for the assembler, including the BoM (Bill of Materials)
 * Pick and place files
 * PCB 3D model in STEP format